 “We are a group of workers who not only want to diversify our work scope based on job need, but also based on a values-based mission, to ensure that we’re creating and building a future that’s going to be sustainable,” Hildebrand told Truthout.
 “The drop in oil prices was certainly a catalyst to help amplify these conversations, and created the pressure to … create a catch-all organization that’s going to make projects happen and get workers’ hands on some renewable energy projects.”

-One electrician who currently works in the oil sands industry and plans to undergo training via the Solar Skills campaign is Iron & Earth’s director, Adam Cormier, from Newfoundland.
-Cormier, who’s worked as an electrician for seven years, plans to grow the organization on Canada’s east coast by starting a Newfoundland chapter and connecting with oil and gas workers and renewable energy companies there.
+One electrician who currently works in the tar sands industry and plans to undergo training via the Solar Skills campaign is Iron & Earth’s director, Adam Cormier, from Newfoundland, Canada.
+Cormier, who’s worked as an electrician for seven years, plans to grow the organization on the country’s east coast by starting a Newfoundland chapter and connecting with oil and gas workers and renewable energy companies there.

 The oil plunge hit Newfoundland hard.
 The oil-dependent province is facing a deficit of nearly $2 billion, and thousands of skilled workers have been laid off since the price drop began.
 However, Cormier sees this transitional time as a necessary moment, independent of prices.
 “The fact of the matter is, even if oil prices go back up, and they probably will, Canada still needs to meet its commitment under the Paris [United Nations 21st Conference of Parties] agreement.
 So, regardless of whether or not oil prices stay low or go back up, we need to diversify our energy economy to include renewables,” Cormier says.